Follow TV Tropes

 • Cut Song:

-• Distanced from Current Events: Though the game is available to purchase in Russian territories, as mentioned in this article, any plans for a Russian translation was put on hold due to the ongoing Russian-Ukrainian conflict and the economic sanctions resulting from it.
+• Distanced from Current Events: Though the game is available to purchase in Russian territories, as mentioned in this article, any plans for a Russian translation were put on hold due to the ongoing Russian-Ukrainian conflict and the economic sanctions resulting from it (although a Russian translation did eventually come in time).

 • Dummied Out: A text dump has revealed certain removed elements of the game: